w3c/wcag3/guidelines/groups/text-and-wording/clear-language/abbreviations-explained.md

 <b>Procedure</b>

-1. Check for any abbreviations in the content.
+For any abbreviation in the content:
-2. Check that an explanation is available for the first use of the abbreviation.
+1. Check that an explanation is available for the first use of the abbreviation.
-3. For an abbreviation that has no explanation available, check that it is included in a dictionary intended for the general public.
+2. For an abbreviation that has no explanation available, check that it is included in a dictionary intended for the general public.

 <b>Expected result</b>
-* #2 or #3 is true.
+* #1 or #2 is true.
 :::